kevintruong/mf-c-programming/C-Quiz-101-GeeksforGeeks.md

 # C programming: Quizz 01

-## Question 1: Suppose that in a C program snippet, followings statements are used.
+## Suppose that in a C program snippet, followings statements are used.

 ```c